A real decision is measured by the fact that you’ve taken new action. If there’s no action, you haven’t truly decided.

 How can you use this knowledge and apply it in this situation?

 How can you potentially adapt what you now know and apply it to solving this particular problem?

-Every problem we face — whether we overcome it or not — helps us grow and gain valuable experience, knowledge, skills, insights and perspectives.
+Every problem we face — whether we overcome it or not — helps us grow and gain valuable experience, knowledge, skills, insights, and perspectives.
 As long as we proactively attempt to work through the problem, it changes us in a positive way.
-Then of course it’s all about applying that knowledge into other aspects of our life.
+Then, of course, it’s all about applying that knowledge to other aspects of our life.

 Stage 4: Make a Decision